 - Create passwords that have a minimum of eight characters and at least one number and special character (such as &, #, or $).
 Some applications, including security solutions like Norton, also generate difficult-to-guess passwords.

 - Create different passwords for each storage solution.
 Employees shouldn’t be using the same credentials for separate servers; if an attacker guesses one password, they’ll have access to more than one system.

 - Use a password management system so employees don’t have to remember their difficult-to-guess passwords.
 Password managers use cryptography to protect credentials from unauthorized discovery.

 Implement strong access controls

-- Through an IAM solution, administrators can configure access controls for each business application through the solution’s management console.
+- IAM solution: With IAM software, administrators can configure access controls for each business application through the solution’s management console.
 These policies are automatically applied each time a user attempts to log into an application.